 The district’s appropriate departments will:

-Provide leadership classes to help parents assume leadership roles at schools and to work as equal partners in the development and implementation of the Single Plan for Student Achievement (SPSA)
+Provide leadership classes to help parents assume leadership roles at schools and to work as equal partners in the development and implementation of the School Plan for Student Achievement (SPSA)

-Provide various trainings to help parents interpret student data in order to plan and construct their school’s Single Plan for Student Achievement and/or LCAP
+Provide various trainings to help parents interpret student data in order to plan and construct their school’s School Plan for Student Achievement and/or LCAP

 Provide classes and trainings that will bolster parent involvement.
 Classes will be offered at various hours to meet the needs of parents and to reach as many as possible.
-Classes shall be recorded and posted to sand.net.
+Classes shall be recorded and posted to sandi.net.

 Train school staffs how to design and conduct workshops, including literacy, math and parenting classes so schools can offer their own site-specific workshop for parents.